 Table 2 presents the mean percentage mortality of larvae and pupae of Anopheles species at 24 hours of post treatment exposed concentration (0.2%) level of T. diversifolia and M. charantia.
 The mortality of A. gambiae larvae and pupae increased with increase in plants extracts concentration.
-However, it was observed that there was no significantly difference (p<0.05) between the larvae treated with T. diversifolia and M. charantia.
-Also, larvae treated with T. diversifolia caused 38.33% mortality while mortality rate of 25.00% was recorded for the pupae.
-At all rate when treated on the pupae at same concentration, T. diversifolia was significantly higher (p>0.05) than the M. charantia.
-As the mortality on the larvae of was M. charantia 23.33% while on the pupae was 15.00%.
+However, it was observed that there was no-significantly difference (p<0.05) between the larvae treated with T. diversifolia caused 38.33% mortality while mortality rate of 25.00% was recorded for the pupae.
+At all rate when treated on the pupae at same concentration, T. diversifolia was insignificantly higher (p>0.05) than the M. charantia.
+As the mortality on the larvae of was M. charantia 23.33% while on the pupae was 15.00% Mortality of larvaeand pupae after treatment by M. charantia were 23.33 and 15.00% respectively.

-Table 2: Percentage Mortality of A. gambiae at 24 hours Post Treatment with 0.2% of Plant Extracts ofT. diversifolia, M. charantia
+Table 2: Mortality Percentage Mortality of A. gambiae at 24 hours Post Treatment with 0.2% of Plant Extracts of T. diversifolia, M. charantia